BigGait: Learning Gait Representation You Want by Large Vision Models: Introduction

 Vision-based gait recognition aims to identify individuals based on their unique walking patterns.
 Compared to other biometric modalities like face, fingerprint, and iris, gait stands out for its non-intrusive nature and the ability to identify individuals at long distances without the need for active cooperation.
 These distinctive advantages make gait recognition exceptionally suitable for a range of security applications, like suspect tracking and identity investigation~\cite{nixon2006automatic}.

-Gait recognition methods~\cite{Chao2019, liao2017pose, zheng2023parsing, liang2022gaitedge, li2020end, zhang2019gait} currently in use heavily depend on upstream tasks driven by supervised learning, as illustrated by Fig.~\ref{fig:intro}.
+Existing gait recognition methods~\cite{Chao2019, liao2017pose, zheng2023parsing, liang2022gaitedge, li2020end, zhang2019gait, 9154576, FarSight2024} heavily depend on upstream tasks driven by supervised learning, as illustrated by Fig.~\ref{fig:intro}.
 These tasks encompass a range of objectives, including, but not limited to, pedestrian segmentation~\cite{wang2020deep}, human parsing~\cite{liu2022cdgnet}, body posture~\cite{cao2017realtime}, and SMPL~\cite{loper2023smpl} model estimation.
-In general, the upstream model serves the purpose of providing task-specific priors to filter out the gait-unrelated elements within walking videos, especially for RGB-encoded background and texture characteristics.
+In general, the upstream model serves the purpose of providing task-specific priors to filter out the gait-irrelevant cues within walking videos, especially for RGB-encoded background and texture characteristics.
 Next, some inductive biases may be utilized to refine the intermediate gait representation, ranging from basic operations like size alignment~\cite{Takemura2018}, coordinate normalization~\cite{fu2023gpgait} to sophisticated ones like making the silhouette edges differentiable~\cite{liang2022gaitedge} and enforcing the appearance reconstruction~\cite{zhang2019gait, li2020end}.
-Thus existing gait representations are largely predetermined by supervised third-party tasks.
+Briefly, existing gait representations are largely predetermined by upstream supervised tasks.

-Escaping from the reliance on upstream task-specific outcomes, this paper makes a pioneering effort to build the desired gait representation based on \textit{task-agnostic knowledge acquired from Large Vision Models} (LVMs).
-We are strongly motivated by the following insights: \begin{itemize} \item The recent breakthroughs~\cite{oquab2023dinov2, kirillov2023segment, radford2021learning, goyal2021self} have confirmed the discriminability and generalization of all-purpose features produced by LVMs, showcasing an attractive opportunity to enhance gait metric learning. \item Self-supervised pre-training of LVMs obviates the need for labeled datasets required for training the state-of-the-art upstream supervised algorithms, thus alleviating the substantial costs necessary for annotating elements such as the silhouette, skeleton, and more, on a large scale. \item The task-agnostic knowledge embedded in LVMs is learned from web-scale data collections without task-specific supervision, thus ideally avoiding cumulative errors imposed by specific upstream tasks to a large extent. \end{itemize}
+Escaping from the reliance on upstream task-specific models, this paper makes a pioneering effort to acquire desired gait features from \textit{task-agnostic Large Vision Models} (LVMs).
+We are strongly driven by the following insights: \begin{itemize} \item The recent breakthroughs~\cite{oquab2023dinov2, kirillov2023segment, radford2021learning, goyal2021self} have confirmed the discriminability and generalization of all-purpose features produced by LVMs, showcasing an attractive opportunity to enhance gait metric learning. \item Self-supervised pre-training of LVMs obviates the need for labeled datasets required for training the state-of-the-art gait upstream models, thus eliminating the substantial costs necessary for annotating elements such as the silhouette, skeleton, and more, on a large scale. \item The task-agnostic knowledge embedded in LVMs is learned from web-scale datasets without task-specific supervision, thus ideally avoiding error accumulation imposed by specific upstream tasks to a large extent. \end{itemize}